jghaden/mean-template/README.md

 This template was created to act as a quick spring board or boiler plate to quickly build web applications.

+The application implements user login, registration, and authentication.
+However, users can only proceed after accepting a confirmation email sent with [Nodemailer](https://nodemailer.com/about/) configured using Gmail SMTP.

 ## Installation
 ```
 $ npm install